Middlerun/reactows-95/README.md

 ## To do

 - More window types
-- State container for window management
+- State container for window management (currently being developed within the example app, but I'll probably move it into this library at some point)
 - Documentation of components and their props
 - Use TypeScript?